November Offer** Get "The Beginner's Guide To Flying RC Airplanes" ebook for just $15 this month!

 Perfectly suited to indoor flying, blimps are easy to operate and fairly maneuverable.

-Perfectly suited to indoor flying, they are very easy to operate and are quite maneuverable.
-They come in a variety of shapes and sizes, and rarely - if ever - suffer crash damage.
-Puncturing the envelope (body) is about the worst that can happen, but you need to be doing something fairly reckless to do that!
+These slow-flying aircraft come in a variety of shapes and sizes, and rarely - if ever - suffer crash damage.
+Puncturing the envelope (body) is about the worst that can happen, but you need to be doing something fairly reckless to do that.
 Unless the family dog is to blame!

 The hull must be filled with helium gas in order for the blimp to stay airborne.
 Helium is readily available from party, balloon or flower stores and it's a very safe inert gas, much less dense than air, and gives the blimp the buoyancy to stay aloft.

 Filling the envelope is usually a straightforward process, but the manufacturer instructions must be adhered to for complete safety.

 The image below shows the parts of an rc blimp:

 Generally speaking, rc blimps are very simple to control.
 They typically have 2 or 3 micro electric motors attached to the gondola, which rotate around various axis to control direction, height and speed.

 By rotating the motors to change the thrust angle and direction, the aircraft can be brought to a standstill, rotated 360 degrees and made to reverse.